 Understanding Guinea Pig Sounds

-Guinea Pigs have developed a wide range of sounds and noises to communicate with fellow Guinea Pigs and humans alike.
+Guinea Pigs have developed a wide range of sounds and noises to communicate with fellow Guinea Pigs and humans.

-By understanding the different sounds, we are able to identify when our pets are happy, sad, excited or frightened, which is key in understanding our little buddy’s needs and moods.
+By understanding the different sounds, we are able to identify when our pets are happy, sad, excited, or frightened, which is key to understanding our little buddy’s needs and moods.

-Understanding our Guinea Pig noises is not always straight forward, as each Guinea Pig has its own personality.
+Understanding our Guinea Pig noises is not always straightforward, as each Guinea Pig has its own personality.
 For instance, Some Guinea Pigs may demonstrate happiness with a Purr, whereas others’ purrs can indicate anger or displeasure.

 Every piggy, of course, is different.
 So, it pays to keep a record of the noises and actions your little buddy uses to signal his pleasure or displeasure.